-Bachelor of Science in Secondary English Education /ESOL (6-12)
+SECONDARY ENGLISH EDUCATION /ESOL (6-12)

 The major in Secondary English Education/ESOL (6-12) provides students with a strong content knowledge base, educational theory, and practice, methods of teaching and management principles and practices.
 Students will also complete an endorsement in reading.
 Students who complete this major are prepared to teach students from diverse backgrounds and for further study at the graduate professional level.
 In order to complete the degree in four years, students must take more than 15 credits a semester or attend at least one summer session.